 - The cottage season opens at the end of March and closes at the end of October.

 - Some cottages are available outside the season and for Christmas and New Year.
 Longer lets are also available in certain cottages.

-- Dogs are welcome (limit of 2) with a cleaning supplement in all cottages, with the exception of Timber Cottage.
-In the summer months, there are ticks in the long grass and we highly recommend you give your dog tick treatment before arrival.
+- Dogs are welcome (limit of 2) with a cleaning supplement in all cottages, with the exception of the Sail Loft.
+In the summer months, there are ticks in the long grass and we recommend you give your dog tick treatment before arrival.

 - A RIB is used to transport you to the island on arrival and departure days.
 A quad and trailer will transport your luggage to your cottage then again on departure (South Shore only by boat).